herrhelms/meteor-vcard-dummy/README.md

 ### installation

-Make sure to have a `public` directory inside your project root directory.
+Make sure to have a `/public` directory inside your project root directory.

 Add the package to your project with `meteor add herrhelms:meteor-vcards`.